 What we liked

 Windscribe offers a solid free VPN.
-You get 10 GB of monthly data allowance and access to a healthy 14 server locations across 11 countries.
+You get 10 GB of monthly data allowance and access to 10 server locations.
 Windscribe is also the only free VPN on this list that offers unlimited simultaneous connections, so you can seamlessly transition from phone to laptop to tablet without a hiccup.

 Windscribe's performance, though not as fast as some of the other VPNs here, is more than adequate, and it doesn't appear to throttle speeds.
-And you can really put that speed to good use, since it supports Netflix streaming.
+Those speeds are especially useful for streaming, since Windscribe supports Netflix access.

 What we didn't like